technix/atrament.ink/docs/atrament-basics/publish.md

 The resulting web page files will be in the `build/singlefile` folder.

 :::tip
-Single file build uses only system fonts to reduce output file size.
-If you want to include all fonts from the `resources/fonts` folder, use `npm run build-singlefile -- -- --embed-fonts` command to build the game.
+Single-file build uses only system fonts to reduce output file size.
+If you want to include all fonts from the `resources/fonts` folder, use the `npm run build-singlefile -- -- --embed-fonts` command to build the game.
 :::